-How we handle your homeowners or condominium association in Cross Junction
+How we manage your homeowners or condominium association in Cross Junction

-We require that the tenant abide by all community and association covenants.
-To guide us in this duty, we ask that you leave a copy of your association rules in a kitchen drawer for the renter's reference.
+We require that the renter abide by all community and association rules.
+To assist us in this endeavor, we ask that you leave a copy of your association rules in a kitchen drawer for the tenant's reference.

 If your property is in an association that requires parking passes or pool passes, etc., it is the tenant's job to secure those passes.
-Typically the tenant needs nothing more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
-In some communities, you'll need to turn in your old passes before new passes can be issued.
+Most often the renter needs little more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
+In some communities, you'll need to hand over your old passes before new passes can be issued.

 Landlord Reference